 - There are many characteristics of model organisms that make them beneficial for use in undergraduate teaching and independent research projects.
-One such model organism is the invasive brown marmorated stink bug, a major agricultural pest that is rapidly spreading throughout North America and Europe.
-I have recently established an undergraduate-driven research program in the Faculty of Science at McMaster University, investigating the intergrated cardiovascular and immune physiological processes of these stink bugs.
+One such model organism is the invasive brown marmorated stink bug (BMSB), a major agricultural pest that is rapidly spreading throughout North America and Europe.
+I have recently established an undergraduate-driven research program in the Faculty of Science at McMaster University, investigating the integrated cardiovascular and immune physiological processes of these stink bugs.
 Discoveries made through these projects will not only contribute towards possible pest control strategies but will most importantly provide undergraduate students with more opportunities for applied, discipline-related research activities and research opportunities in the Faculty of Science.

 - Each season, we collect stink bugs from the greater Hamilton region and allow undergraduate students involved in the project to care for the growing colony.

-- In addition to mentoring experiential placement students, I will am able to supervise 5-10 undergraduate research students per academic year on the stink bug project in the newly established Applied Learning Lab for Undergraduate Research Excellence (ALLURE).
+- In addition to mentoring experiential placement students, I will am able to supervise 5-10 undergraduate research students per academic year on the stink bug project in the Applied Learning Lab for Undergraduate Research Excellence (ALLURE).

 - While I have attained internal funding to sustain this undergraduate discipline-related research mentoring of undergraduate students, I have also applied for (and will continue to apply for) external funding from government and industrial organizations (i.e. NSERC, Grain Farmers, OMAFRA)